JuliaGraphics/Luxor.jl/docs/src/explanation/basics.md

 Luxor can create new SVG images, either in a file or in memory, and can also place existing SVG images on a drawing.
 See [Placing images](@ref) for more.
-It's also possible to obtain the source of an SVG drawing as a string.
-For example, this code draws the Julia logo using SVG code:
+It's also possible to obtain the source of the current SVG drawing as a string.
+For example, this code draws the Julia logo using SVG code and stores the SVG in `s`:

 ```julia
 Drawing(500, 500, :svg)